Amik05/Reals/README.md

 > Print your Instagram Reels feed.
 Put down your phone.
 Read instead.

-Reals is a local Python tool that scrolls your Instagram Reels feed, screenshots each post, uses Claude AI to summarize video content, and generates a printable PDF — like a personal zine of your feed.
+Reals is a local Python tool that scrolls your Instagram Reels feed, screenshots each post, uses AI to summarize video content, and generates a printable PDF — like a personal zine of your feed.

 The idea: instead of doomscrolling before bed, you print your Reals and read them offline.